Abul Kalam Azad (photographer): Divine Façade

 Abul Kalam Azad's series Divine Façade (1990–1995) has been widely discussed and exhibited internationally.
 The history of human civilization could be seen as the shift of human beings from their nomadic uncertainty to a settled fixity.
 But that was not the end.
 For them, invading other territories and building up architectural structures, to live and rule, were as important as making settlements in their own territory.
 In this sense, architectures all over the world give evidence to the growth of civilization, are symbols of invasion, seats of power and negotiating points in the exchange of power.
 What becomes minimal in the comparison with the overpowering architectures is the mass of human beings, who always remains powerless.
 Ordinary people are apparently absent from this history.
 Abul's works attempts at a re-reading of this history.

-'In the 1990s, Abul traveled extensively the length and width of North India, and documented the unmistakable scar of time, the dilemma of post-emergency India – the erupting quest of the haunted sphinx of history at the foreground of a degenerating architecture of faith.
+'In the 1990s, Abul traveled extensively throughout North India, and documented the aftermath of the post-emergency India – the quest of the haunted sphinx of history at the foreground of a degenerating architecture of faith.
 This is evident in this set of work that deals with the violent message of an unending search for identity.
-In the context of the demolition of Babri Masjid, these images stand at the historical frontier of human resistance.
-Azad deploys the powerful language of human presence, the presence of man before history... the humblest people with no air of power around them.
+In the context of the demolition of Babri Masjid, these images represent human resistance.
+He represents human presence before history... the humblest people with no air of power around them.
 The portraits’ cut and closed up textures of life become biographical with the manual scribbling, thus making a statement on the individual history of the ‘ant hill’—‘people of a nation’.